punkadeedle/circadian-daily/README.md

 - Bootstrap

 ## Features
 The calendar and event list will be displayed on load.

-The user can take the following actions:
+A user (not logged-in) can take the following actions:
 - register a new account
 - login to an existing account
+- scroll to the next or prior month

+A logged-in user can take the following actions:
-- logout of current logged-in account
+- logout of current account
 - edit profile (email and zip code only)
 - scroll to the next or prior month
 - add an event